grafana/loki/tools/lambda-promtail/README.md

 The provided Makefile has targets `build`, and `clean`.

-`build` builds the lambda-promtail as a Go static binary. `clean` will remove the built Go binary.
+`build` builds the lambda-promtail as a Go static binary.
+To build the container image properly you should run `docker build . -f tools/lambda-promtail/Dockerfile` from the root of the Loki repository, you can upload this image to your AWS ECR and use via Lambda or if you don't pass a `lambda_promtail_image` value, the terraform will build it from the Loki reposiroty, zip it and use it via Lambda. `clean` will remove the built Go binary.

 ### Packaging and deployment